-The Children’s Online Privacy Protection Act, or COPPA, safeguards kids under the age of 13.
-But now, a group of medical and consumer advocacy groups are urging officials to enact laws that further protect the personally identifiable data of adolescents aged 13 to 18.
+The Children’s Online Privacy Protection Act, or COPPA, safeguards kids under thirteen.
+But now, a group of medical and consumer advocacy groups are urging officials to enact laws that further protect the personally identifiable data of adolescents under 18.

-Representatives from the American Academy of Pediatrics, Center for Digital Democracy, Center for Science in the Public Interest and the Consumer Federation of America all added their John Hancocks to a letter urging Feds to push for more teen-focused protective online privacy laws.
+Representatives from the American Academy of Pediatrics, Center for Digital Democracy, Center for Science in the Public Interest, and the Consumer Federation of America added their John Hancocks to a letter urging for more teen-focused online privacy laws.

-Why are people pushing for stricter teenage-centric, online privacy laws?
+Why are people pushing for stricter teenage online privacy laws?
 Simply put: hormones.

 Teenagers “experience greater emotional volatility than younger children and adults.
 As such, they’re more susceptible to digital marketing,” the letter explained.
-In other words (and I’m paraphrasing here), “middle school and high-school aged individuals are notoriously bad decision makers, governed by animalistic urges and a seemingly insatiable desire to experiment; we should be careful with how their data is used and collected during this life stage.”
+In other words (and I’m paraphrasing here), “middle school and high-school aged individuals are notoriously bad decision makers, governed by animalistic urges, and an insatiable desire to push boundaries; we should be careful with data during this life stage.”

 Other Online Privacy Bills Are Making Their Way Round Capitol Hill

 (A cursory analysis of how an 18-and-younger marketing ban will work, however, is somewhat perplexing.
-After all, if the statues calls for a ceasing of behavioral targeting on people of a certain age, how do they intend to pinpoint users’ ages if they want to ban all teenage-focused cookie tracking?
+After all, if the statue calls for a ban on teenage behavioral targeting, how do they expect companies to pinpoint users’ ages?
 But that’s another technical puzzle for another day.)

 Get In Touch With A COPPA Lawyer